If you’re wondering what it’s like in Brussels at night, then let me tell you.

 For Risqué Promiscuous Fun: The Red Light Districts

-Just like Amsterdam, prostitution is legal in Belgium.
+Just like in Amsterdam, prostitution is legal in Belgium.

 But unlike Amsterdam, Belgium doesn’t really have one particular area of the city devoted to the red light district as street prostitution occurs throughout the city.

-That said, if this is how you plan on spending your night out in Brussels, it would be best to head to the main red light district where you will find a number of sex shops and prostitution windows.
+That said, if this is how you plan on spending your night out in Brussels, it would be best to head to the main red light district where you will find several sex shops and prostitution windows.

 The main red light district in Brussels is found north of Gare du Nord in the Brabant Wijk Quartier district, along Rue d’Aerschot, Rue de Brabant and surrounding side streets.